In-depth (based on site visits with extensive interviews)

 Zambia – Transforming Communities through Sustainable Development

-- adapted from the Goldman website (with permission)
+- Author: Adapted from the Goldman website (with permission)

 In Zambia’s North Luangwa Valley, where rampant illegal wildlife poaching in the 1980s decimated the wild elephant population and left villagers living in extreme poverty, Hammerskjoeld Simwinga – known as Hammer – is utilizing innovative sustainable community development strategies to restore wildlife and transform this poverty-stricken area.